gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

 Requirements for Integration with |morpheus|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To integrate |morpheus| with Google Cloud Platform, you will need the following.
-APIs are enabled in "APIs & Services" and must be enabled for all projects or the selected project (depending on your GCP Cloud integration settings):
+APIs are enabled in "APIs & Services" and must be enabled for all projects or the selected project (depending on your GCP Cloud integration settings).
+The next section contains more detailed steps for enabling API in the GCP web console.

 * The Compute Engine API enabled
 * The Cloud Resource Manager API enabled